-Land of Promise hosts some surprising violence that one wouldn’t expect from something this Dickensian in construction and character.
-The first instance sees a worker’s arm severed from its root, by machinery, spraying blood everywhere ‘ruining good product’, a spontaneous and grizzly scene.
+Land of Promise hosts some surprising violence that you wouldn’t expect from something this Dickensian in construction and character.
+The first instance sees a worker’s arm severed by machinery, spraying blood everywhere ‘ruining good product’, a spontaneous and grizzly scene.
 The second is equally violent but doesn’t keep in key with the intent of the film.
-Two men are fighting over the inappropriate treatment of a young factory girl; one party is the Father and the other a higher-up of the factory hierarchy concerning the management’s inappropriate treatment of the workers young daughter.
+Two men are fighting over the inappropriate treatment of a young factory girl; one party is the Father and the other a higher-up of the factory hierarchy concerning the management’s inappropriate treatment of his young daughter.
 A conflict that results in the two men fighting to the ends whereby they are both splattered in meaty chunks across the floor after getting too close to an industrial mill.
-Period drama and bloodshed to this degree are not a common sight, yet without it a layer of the uncompromising beatdown of industrialisation and capitalism would be lost.
+Period drama and bloodshed to this degree are not a common sight, yet without it a a layer of this uncompromising beatdown of capitalism would be lost.

-After that first hour has established order, the film proceeds to return it attention to the central trio and their factory.
+After that first hour has established order, the film proceeds to return its attention to the central trio and their factory.
 While that first hour is wasteful it provides a social stratum into which the three men belong.
-Just like the prime players use their staff like tools to beat, manipulate and abuse to the every whim so too do Karol, Max and Moritz.
+Just like the prime players use their staff like tools to beat, manipulate and abuse so too do Karol, Max and Moritz.
 There is no moral centre to the Land of Promise, no character to sympathise with and no lightness of heart.
-Wadja is not concerned with any such frivolous distraction; this is cinema intent on hitting all its targets with fierce determination.
-A resolve carried by the nous employed at every level of the films construction.
-Specifically the production design affords a massive scale in the pursuit of subtext, personifying capitalism with a gothic otherworldliness.
+Wadja is not concerned with any such frivolity; this is cinema of fierce determination.
+Specifically the production design, the scale of the film personifies capitalism with a gothic otherworldliness.